Smart Home Insurance Discounts: Save Money with Technology

 Smart Smoke & CO Detectors

 Connected smoke and carbon monoxide detectors that send alerts to your phone and/or a monitoring center are viewed very favorably by insurers.
-Unlike traditional detectors, smart versions can notify you even when you're away, dramatically improving response times and reducing fire damage.
+When bundled with a monitored security system, fire and smoke protection can push the combined discount into the 15-20% range.
+Unlike traditional detectors, smart versions can notify you even when you're away, dramatically improving response times.

 Smart Locks